SophLewDev/bank-tech-test/README.md

 ## Edge cases

-- If date is not string
+- If customer tries to add a transaction where the date is not string
-- If amount if not integer
+- If customer tries to add a transaction where the amount is not a number
 - If customer tries to withdraw money that’s more than what's in their current account
-- If customer tries to addToAccount anything that’s not a Deposit or Withdrawal instance

 ### Implement the Behaviour